 The first draft of Dragonflame took me three and a half years, but I started out writing by hand in a notebook, then on a PDA with a cute little folding keyboard, before I got myself a laptop.
 The first draft of Girl Mages only took half a year, by comparison.

 How did you get the idea for Mage Girl?
 Was this your first book?

 The first presentable one, yes.
 There was a silly holiday adventure story I wrote when I was about 15, a detective story that started out as a school essay, and a time travel story that laid the foundations for A Gap in Time (see in Magical Realism).

 As for how Mage Girl began, read The Origins of Mage Girl on this site.

 Do you drink as much tea as your characters do?
 And what’s your favourite flavour?

 Almost.
 My favourite is Rooibos vanilla with milk.
 Contrary to my characters, I can’t drink tea without milk.
 Lots of milk, in fact.

 Are there any real-world places that have inspired your stories?

 Several.
-The Numara watchtower was inspired by the Cordouan lighthouse in the Gironde estuary just off the French Atlantic coast.
+In the Mage Girl universe, the Numara watchtower was inspired by the Cordouan lighthouse in the Gironde estuary just off the French Atlantic coast.
 Takond looks much like the Tuscan village of Pitigliano.
 And the red cliffs of Numara are a reflection of the German North Sea island of Heligoland.